isomerpages/gb-assist/pages/solutionrepo/solution298.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following specifications:
+Equipment must meet the following specifications:
 - Approx 8 - 12 cartons per minute, depending on carton's size and material
 - Tape width 2  or 3 , depending on customer?s needs (optional)
 - Cardboard temporary stock, 50 to 70 pc (optional)

 Additional criteria:
-- =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
 - The purchase of pre-owned/used equipment is not supportable.

 No change in vendor allowed